danielpclark/dfm/README.md

 Also included is a command line version which outputs nicely formatted JSON in case you would like to use it with anything else.
 Type `dfm -h` on the command line to get a list of available options.
-Running `dfm` by itself will recursively search the current folder for all duplicates by both file name and hash indexes.
+Running `dfm` by itself will recursively search the current folder for all duplicates by both file name and MD5 hexdigest indexes.